 Nako Comfort Stretch

 Nako Comfort Stretch: This yarn is very similar to Alize Diva Stretch too.
 Its composition includes microfiber acrylic with a touch of polyester.
 It is also a lightweight yarn and super stretchy.

-And if you have other yarn suggestions, do drop me a comment below.
+If you have other yarn suggestions or ideas, do drop me a comment below.